P2PModels/wallofshame-frontend/docs/docs/roadmap.md

 # Roadmap

 In this document we want to write down the features we are considering for development.
-We will use the INVEST principles for that, based in ["How to write user stories" by Stormotion](https://stormotion.io/blog/how-to-write-a-good-user-story-with-examples-templates/)
+We use the INVEST principles for that, based in ["How to write user stories" by Stormotion](https://stormotion.io/blog/how-to-write-a-good-user-story-with-examples-templates/)

 Note: we should define which features we _need to develope_ to test our idea and whitch features we _could simulate_.
 As an example we could simulate the register page and provide previously created users to testers.
 We will mark rank features depending in the degree of importance like this: